 Feeney, et al. v.
 Dell, Inc. v.
 Commissioner of Revenue, Supreme Judicial Court (SJC) and Appellate Tax Board (ATB).
 A putative class of Massachusetts customers who purchased Dell computers between 1995 and 2006 brought suit in Superior Court against Dell seeking a declaration that Dell wrongfully collected (and remitted to the Department of Revenue) sales tax upon service contracts that were purchased at the same time customers purchased computers from Dell.
 The Supreme Judicial Court allowed the case to go forward in the face of an arbitration clause precluding class actions but ruled that Dell could not be liable under M.G.L.
-Chapter 93A for collecting taxes that it believed, in good faith, were due; the Court, however, let the action go forward if amended to include a lack of good faith.
+Chapter 93A for collecting taxes that it believed, in good faith, were due.
+The Court, however, let the action go forward if amended to include a lack of good faith.
 Dell filed a third-party complaint against the Commissioner of Revenue, seeking a declaration that the sales taxes it collected (and paid) on service contracts were wrongfully collected and should be paid back.
 The Commissioner successfully moved to stay Dell's third-party action until Dell had fully prosecuted appeals from the denials of the abatement applications that Dell and others had filed with the Appellate Tax Board ("ATB" or "Board"), seeking return of the same sales taxes.
 Dell's efforts to dismiss the Superior Court action based upon the arbitration clause and application of the Federal Arbitration Act resulted in two additional Supreme Judicial Court opinions.
 First, on June 12, 2013, the SJC ruled against Dell; and then, on August 1, 2013, based upon the June 2013 U.S. Supreme Court opinion in American Express Co. v.
 Italian Colors Restaurant, No. 12-133, the SJC ruled in favor of Dell that the arbitration clause must be enforced.
 Subsequently, on October 24, 2013, the Superior Court granted Dell's motion to confirm the arbitration award and dismiss.
-The plaintiffs have appealed from this judgment of dismissal; briefing is complete in that appeal, and the case is scheduled for oral argument at the Appeals Court on November 13, 2014.
-A separate motion to substitute a new plaintiff was denied by the Superior Court in a margin order, and the would-be plaintiff has joined in the appeal.
+The plaintiffs have appealed from this judgment of dismissal; a separate motion to substitute a new plaintiff was denied by the Superior Court in a margin order, and the would-be plaintiff has joined in the appeal.
+After full briefing, the Appeals Court conducted oral argument in November, 2014.
+The parties are awaiting a decision.